Last Updated on November 19, 2022 by Wandering our World

-Both cities have their charm, with Bangkok being chaotic with narrow packed streets, but lots of street sellers and food!
-In comparison Kuala Lumpur is more sedate and green, and is a real melting pot of Asian cultures.
+Both cities have their charm, with Bangkok being chaotic with narrow packed streets, but lots of street sellers, food and world-famous nightlife!
+In comparison Kuala Lumpur in Malaysia is more sedate and green, has many English speakers and is a real melting pot of Asian cultures.

 There’s no doubt that Bangkok is the cultural hub of Thailand, and the city has a vibrant mix of traditional temples alongside an exciting and emerging modern art and music scene.

 Thailand’s capital remains very much a city centered around Thais rather than tourists, and as such there’s an array of street food, museums, markets and floating markets to enjoy and explore.

 We recommend visiting Yaowarat Road which is one of the largest street food spots in the world.
 In fact when it comes to food experiences, this city is one of the best on the planet!